Jassyq/LeagueOfLegends-Data-Report/README.md

 ### Assessment of Missingness

 Since there are four columns with the same amount of missingness, I chose 'totalkillsat25' as the variable I was most interested in.
 I want to test out whether the column is MAR or NMAR.
-To test the hypothesis, a permuitation test is performed to evaluate if the missingness of 'totalkillsat25' is affected by the column 'league' which represents the region
+To test the hypothesis, a permuitation test is performed to evaluate if the missingness of 'totalkillsat25' is affected by the column 'league' which represents the region, and 'gameid' the id for each game.

-**Null Hypothesis (H0):** The missingness of 'totalkillsat25' does not depend on 'league'
+**Null Hypothesis (H0):** The missingness of 'totalkillsat25' does not depend on 'league' and 'gameid'

 <p></p>

-**Alternative Hypothesis (H1):** The missingness of 'totalkillsat25' does depend on 'league'
+**Alternative Hypothesis (H1):** The missingness of 'totalkillsat25' does depend on 'league' and 'gameid'

 <p></p>